 Writing.
 We all do it, just in different ways.

 My father, John A. Mitchell, a native of Sumter, South Carolina, was an old school journalist and newspaperman and my mother, Audrey McClary Mitchell, from Williamsburg County, South Carolina, was an old South creative homemaker, so my brothers and sister and I assume the creative writing seeds were planted long ago in our formative youth.
 We grew up in the late 1960's and 1970's during a time of great change and upheaval in the United States and globally, so having a newspaperman show us the world through his eyes at that time no doubt embedded a desire to acquire and understand knowledge, but also to share that knowledge.

 My sister, Dr. R. Felicia Mitchell, is an accomplished poet and author, and an amazing professor.
 My younger brother, Graeme Bannerman Mitchell, is an accomplished craftsman and a soulful musician.
 My older brother, John Henry Mitchell, had he lived beyond his twenty-first year, would have no doubt been a writer, poet, and an astute entrepreneur.
 I have had a couple of interesting careers, but always seem to return to teaching and writing.
 So, this is a continuation of that desire to observe, analyze, reflect upon and comment, with the hope that others will be prompted to engage in the same after reading these works.

-A retired US military intelligence officer and government and commercial national security consultant, C. Talmadge Mitchell has lived, worked, and traveled across the US and the globe for over thirty years.
+Short bio: Charles T. (Talmadge) Mitchell is a retired US military intelligence officer and government and commercial national security consultant, and has lived, worked, and traveled across the US and the globe for over thirty years.
 Born in Sumter, South Carolina, his family moved to the beaches off Wilmington, North Carolina, during his early years, and he finished his formative years in Columbia, SC.
 He attended the University of South Carolina, the University of Maryland University College, earning a Bachelor of Arts in History, and the former US Defense Intelligence College (now the US National Intelligence University), earning a Master of Science of Strategic Intelligence.